Syllabus

 Concurrent Enrollment Students

 Concurrent enrollment applications are processed during the first few weeks of the semester, and we cannot provide any guarantee whether these applications may be approved.
-If you’d like to be added to the Gradescope and Ed, please email the Head GSI.
+If you’d like to be added to the Gradescope and Ed, please email the Head TA.

 DSP Students